Faresalghazy/PiCa/README.md

     #thread.start_new_thread(sendvid, ())

-By default, the framerate is 20 FPS and the port the video is transmitted over is 8000, to change this, change the previous line of code to :
+By default, the framerate is 20 FPS and the port the video is transmitted over is 8000, to change this, change the previous line of code  (Currently line 40) to :

     thread.start_new_thread(sendvid, (<new framerate>,<new port>))